oven-sh/bun/docs/cli/build.md

 ### `entrypoints`

-**Required** An array of paths corresponding to the entrypoints of our application.
+**Required.** An array of paths corresponding to the entrypoints of our application.
 One bundle will be generated for each entrypoint.

 ### `outdir`